 - Raccoons Bring Disease to Santa Catalina Island

 San Nicolas Island is a grassy plateau with sandstone rock formations and broad beaches (9.7 miles long by 3 miles wide).
-Because it was overgrazed by sheep and other exotic animals, no native trees remain.
+Because it was overgrazed by sheep and other introduced domestic animals, no native trees remain.
 Today, the island is occupied by the U.S. Navy and is an important breeding site for marine mammals.
-Attempts to reintroduce sea otters began in 1987.
-While sea otter reintroduction has not been successful, 90% of the California sea lion population breeds on San Nicolas or San Miguel.
+Attempts to reintroduce sea otters began in 1987 and there is some sign of a current population.
+90% of the California sea lion population breeds on San Nicolas or San Miguel.
 This island is also an important sea bird nesting site, including endangered snowy plover.